Loading…

 Week 3-4: Buy singles of the top 6-8 upgrade cards.
 Cost: $40-60.

 Week 4: Swap them into your deck.
 You now have a tuned deck that competes at local play.
+Our deck building guide walks through which singles to prioritize for each archetype once you know your color.

 Month 2: If you love the color, keep building.
 If you want to switch, sell your color-specific cards (you recover 30-50% of cost) and buy a different starter deck plus singles.